WHEN ACTION MAY NOT BE ENOUGH

 Use the worksheet below, with one example already in place.
 Record information about a disturbing event.
 Include a date and time and the Distress Rating or SUD created by the event.

 Note how easy it is to mix up thoughts and judgments.
-The big difference is to make a point of separating out the talk that goes on in my head and my ability to gather ‘facts’ to set priorities and possibilities in order to form a sound opinion prior to taking action.
+The big difference is to make a point of separating out the talk that goes on in my head and my ability to gather ‘facts’ to set priorities in order to form a sound opinion prior to taking action.

 Note, also, that in the example I provide, the action – to work just one more hour – is based on a judgment about balancing the need to work late with getting up early.
 All serve to not feel rushed before making an important presentation.
 In such matters that balance will vary from person to person.
 It helps to be sure where you stand on an issue.
 It rather assumes you’ve gathered enough information to ask yourself the question at all.